 Mr. Looper routinely speaks at a number of continuing education programs and is involved in several professional organizations.
 In addition, Mr. Looper is actively involved in the community serving on the board of the Wang foundation for Sight Relief and the board of the Hospital Hospitality House, including two terms as Chairman of the Board.

 Mr. Looper currently serves as the assistant chair of the firm’s medical malpractice practice group.
 He has received numerous awards including being listed as one of the leaders in Tennessee health care.
 In 2012 - Present, Nashville Medical News InCharge Healthcare has named Mr. Looper to the list of key decision makers in Nashville’s healthcare industry.
-Mr. Looper is also peer review rated AV with Martin Hubbell.
+Mr. Looper is also peer review rated AV with Martindale Hubbell.

 Mr. Looper's medical background along with his work in all of the firm's health care related practice groups, serves him well in the unique role of correctional health care representation.
 Mr. Looper has an excellent understanding of the professional negligence interplay with the constitutional issues presented by §1983.
 He has successfully defended all varieties of correctional health care cases, both in motion practice and trial.